tiongleslie/crystal-structure-classification/README.md

 The dataset is shared on [Zenodo](https://doi.org/10.5281/zenodo.4030041) open data repository.

 ### Citation
-Please cite us if you are using our model in your research works: <br />
+Please cite us if you are using our model or dataset in your research works: <br />

 [1] Leslie Ching Ow Tiong, Jeongrae Kim, Sang Soo Han and Donghun Kim, "Identification of crystal symmetry from noisy diffraction patterns by a shape analysis and deep learning," *npj Computational Materials*, 6:196, 2020.
 (See [link](https://www.nature.com/articles/s41524-020-00466-5)).